When to use Feast & ClearML in your MLOps lifecycle

-- You have a big data team (20+) and are sharing features a lot across ML models
+- When you have a big data team (20+) and are sharing features a lot across ML models

-- You have many duplicate (50+) ETL pipelines which lead to high compute costs
+- If you have many duplicate (50+) ETL pipelines which lead to high compute costs

 - You need predictions instantly with latencies <200ms

-- You have a lot of computing intense feature engineering pipelines
+- When you have a lot of computing intense feature engineering pipelines

 - Your models mainly use timestamped rows and combining data sources requires a lot of point-in-time joins